Introduction

 This is the one that scares people the most.
 Because it doesn't feel physical — it feels like you're changing.

-Your kid asks you to play and you say "in a minute."
-Your husband asks if you want to go out for dinner and you'd rather stay home.
-Not because anything is wrong — but because nothing feels especially right either.
+Someone you love asks if you want to do something together, and you'd rather stay home.
+Not because anything is wrong.
+But because nothing feels especially right either.

 You're not depressed.
 You don't feel sad.
 You just feel… off.